Mojisola-Akinseye/Supplier-Chain-Performance/README.md

 The date table was created using a DAX measure for time intelligence calculations and the date column was marked as a date table using table tools.
 The date table is an important step for enabling time intelligence calculations, such as month-over-month (MoM), year-over-year (YoY), or cumulative totals.

-# Data Modelling:
+# Data Modelling
 The data modeling process involved connecting primary keys in the dimension tables to foreign keys in the fact table using the one-to-many cardinality to achieve a star schema model.

-# Descriptive Analysis:
+# Descriptive Analysis
 ## Let’s first draw some visuals to help us deep dive into the data

 ### When it comes to analyzing supplier data, Key Performance Indicators (KPIs) are crucial for assessing supplier performance.
 So, what specific KPIs should we focus on in this analysis?